reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 ## Custom Hooks: Sharing logic between Components {/*custom-hooks-sharing-logic-between-components*/}

 Imagine you're developing an app that heavily relies on the network (as most apps do).
 You want to warn the user if their network connection has accidentally gone off while they were using your app.
 How would you go about it?
-It seems like you'll need two things in your component:
+It seems like you'll need two things in your Component:

 1. A piece of state that tracks whether the network is online.
 2. An Effect that subscribes to the global [`online`](https://developer.mozilla.org/en-US/docs/Web/API/Window/online_event) and [`offline`](https://developer.mozilla.org/en-US/docs/Web/API/Window/offline_event) events, and updates that state.